 Castle Doctrine in Smithville, MO: Understanding Your Rights to Self-Defense

-The Castle Doctrine, often referred to as Missouri’s “stand your ground” law, gives individuals the right to use force, even deadly force, to defend themselves, their loved ones, and their property from an immediate threat.
-Under RSMo. §563.031, people in Smithville, MO have the legal right to protect themselves when confronted with unlawful entry or aggression, without being required to retreat first.
+Missouri’s Castle Doctrine, often called the “stand your ground” law, protects individuals who use force, including deadly force, to defend themselves, their homes, or their vehicles against imminent threats.
+Under RSMo. §563.031, residents have the legal right to protect themselves when faced with an unlawful intrusion or violent attack, without the obligation to retreat.

-When Deadly Force is Justified in Smithville, MO
+When the Use of Deadly Force Is Permitted in Smithville, MO

 Under Missouri law, the use of deadly force is allowed only in specific and clearly defined situations.
 A person may lawfully use such force when they reasonably believe it is necessary to: